AileenAugustus/RPproject-AtelegramChatBOT/README.md

 ### Greeting Scheduler

-The `greeting_scheduler` function sends periodic greetings based on the user's last activity and timezone.
+The `greeting_scheduler` function sends greetings based on the user's last activity and timezone.

 ## Logging